Introduction to Thailand Part 5

 Beliefs & Perspectives in Thailand-Stay Calm & Breath

 Body language in Thailand can be a complicated thing to read.
 Thai people utilize exceptional self-control.
 This does not mean Thai people are without feelings and do not encounter the frustrations you do when stuck in traffic.
-It is just perceived as lousy behaviour to display one’s feelings overtly, exhibit anger, or create any disturbance.
+It is just perceived as lousy behavior to display one’s feelings overtly, exhibit anger, or create any disturbance.

-Raising your voice or acting angrily in a situation will not help; it will most definitely impede you!
+Raising your voice or acting angrily in a situation will not help; it will impede you!
 You are always required to keep your cool.
 Embrace the ‘Jai Yen’ philosophy in Thailand and think before you react to your situations and surroundings.
 Be mindful of causing people to lose face and ask yourself if you are acting as a Thai or as you would in your own country.

-Thai people consider people who express anger as ‘Jai Ruan,’ which translates to Hot Heart.
-Unfortunately, our normal reactions and behaviours in our own countries are frowned upon in Thailand, and foreigners are known to Thais as people who are ‘Jai Ruan.’
+Thai people consider people who express anger as ‘Jai Ruan,’ which translates to ‘Hot Heart.’
+Unfortunately, our normal reactions and behaviours in our own countries are frowned upon in Thailand, and foreigners are known to Thais as ‘Jai Ruan.’
 Try to break this stereotype and embrace the ‘Jai Yen’ philosophy!

 Beliefs & Perspectives in Thailand-Sustaining Social Harmony

 Consider the ‘Bunkhun’ system; if you ever ask a Thai person to help you with something, it is advisable to ensure they are not inconveniencing themselves.
-Some Thai people will go far beyond the bounds of responsibility to be accommodating, possibly even missing a crucial meeting to complete a task for someone else.
+Some Thai people will go far beyond responsibility to be accommodating, possibly even missing a crucial meeting to complete a task for someone else.

 Know that Thai people are generous; they often give money to the temple or pay for their friend’s lunch.
 The concept of splitting the bill in Thailand does not exist.
 Such ideas are considered ‘ngok’ or ‘kee niaw.’
 These are both derogatory terms that I won’t translate.
 So, many Thai people will go out of their way to help and pay for things for fear of being perceived as ‘ngok’ or ‘kee niaw.’